Compositions and Arrangements

 View the cover for bass trombone

-See a greatly enhanced performance of Latin on YouTube by Jim Miller of the Los Angeles Philharmonic.
+See a unique performance of Latin on YouTube by Jim Miller of the Los Angeles Philharmonic.

-A new edition of Speer’s six one-movement sonatas adapted for 2 trumpets in B-flat and 3 trombones, all in bass clef, with an alternate horn part for Trombone 1.
+A new edition of Daniel Speer’s six one-movement sonatas, here scored for 2 trumpets in B-flat and 3 trombones, all in bass clef, with an alternate horn part for Trombone 1.
 The two top parts originally called for two zinks or two clarinos.
-Sonata No. 5 is the original version of Bänkelsängerlieder, made popular by Robert King’s publication of it.
-(He transposed it down a major second.)
+Sonata No. 5 in this set of six is the original version of Robert King’s well-known publication titled Bänkelsängerlieder, in which he transposed it down a major second.

 Donn Schaefer wrote in the International Trombone Association Journal (Vol. 43:4) “As with Fetter’s other offerings, this work is more than deserving of a place on the music stand of every serious bass trombonist.”